awsaavedra/awsaavedra.github.io/content/posts/idea-alpha.md

 | True          | conventional truth          | unconventional truth |
 | Untrue        | conventionally wrong     |   unconventionally wrong |

-One this missing here is whether the thing is in fact knowable.
+One thing missing here is whether the thing is in fact knowable.
 Ideas that are unknowable should be called **mysteries**.
 We are dealing in **secrets** which are knowable things that are hidden.
 Some ideas are there for only some eyes to see.

 You need to clear your mind of incorrect ideas for the better ideas to make a home in your head.